10 Fun Things to do With Someone in a Nursing Home

-When your older adult lives in a nursing home or assisted living, visiting regularly is an important way to stay connected and show how much you care.
-Spending time with you will brighten your older adult’s day and knowing when you’ll visit next gives them something to look forward to.
+When your loved one lives in a nursing home, it is important to visit regularly so you can stay connected to them and show how much you care.
+Spending time with you will brighten your loved one’s day and knowing when you’ll visit next gives the individual something to look forward to.

-But some people may find it awkward or uncomfortable to visit because they don’t know what to do or say.
-Having some ideas in mind and bringing activities with you can make visiting fun and positive.
+Some people may find it awkward or uncomfortable to visit because they don’t know what to do or say.
+Having some ideas in mind and bringing activities with you can make visits fun and positive.

-Seniors living in a care community can get lonely because they have so little contact with family.
-Use your visit as a chance to keep them connected and reassure them that they’re not forgotten.
+Seniors living in a care community can get lonely because they have little contact with family.
+Use your visit as a way to keep them connected and remind them that they’re not forgotten.

-When bringing children to visit, you might want to bring a puzzle, art project, or simple game so they’ll have something fun to do with your older adult.
-A shared activity helps them bond and keeps everyone happily engaged.
-Another idea is to encourage a young child to bring something for “show and tell” so they can share something they’re excited about.
-Sharing videos of the kids’ activities is another fun way to spend time together.
-They could watch a video of a soccer game, school play, or other event together.
+If you bring children to visit, you may want to bring a puzzle, art project, or simple game so they’ll have something fun to do with your older adult.
+A shared activity helps people bond and keeps everyone happily engaged.
+Young children can also bring items for “show and tell” so they can share what they’re excited about with the individual at the nursing home.

 Music has a universal ability to boost mood, reduce agitation, and increase happiness and engagement.
-It’s also a wonderful activity to share with your older adult.
+It’s also a wonderful way enjoy time with your family member or friend.

 When you’re together, play their favorite songs or set up a simple music player so they can listen anytime.
 You could sit and listen together, have an impromptu sing along, or listen as they reminisce over memories from younger days.